“We all have problems. The way we solve them is what makes us different.” — Unknown

 Here are my 10 tips to deal with daily setbacks in life.

 1. Take a step back and evaluate

-When something bad happens, it always help to take a step back and evaluate the situation.
-Here are some questions to ask yourself:
+When something bad happens, take a step back and evaluate the situation.
+Some questions to ask yourself:

 - What is the problem?